FunCheney/java-notes/src/main/java/com/fchen/concurrency/src/AQS.md

     node.thread = null;

-    // Skip cancelled predecessors
     Node pred = node.prev;
     while (pred.waitStatus > 0)
         node.prev = pred = pred.prev;

-    // predNext is the apparent node to unsplice.
-CASes below will
-    // fail if not, in which case, we lost race vs another cancel
-    // or signal, so no further action is necessary.
     Node predNext = pred.next;

-    // Can use unconditional write instead of CAS here.
-    // After this atomic step, other Nodes can skip past us.
-    // Before, we are free of interference from other threads. node.waitStatus = Node.CANCELLED;
+    node.waitStatus = Node.CANCELLED;

-    // If we are the tail, remove ourselves. if (node == tail && compareAndSetTail(node, pred)) {
+    if (node == tail && compareAndSetTail(node, pred)) {
-        compareAndSetNext(pred, predNext, null);
     } else {
-        // If successor needs signal, try to set pred's next-link
-        // so it will get one.
-Otherwise wake it up to propagate. int ws;
+        int ws;
         if (pred != head &&
             ((ws = pred.waitStatus) == Node.SIGNAL ||